Every Netflix Christmas romcom ranked from least to most ridiculous

 3. The Princess Switch 3: Romancing the Star

 In The Princess Switch, Vanessa Hudgens played two identical characters.
 In The Princess Switch 2, she played three.
 If this franchise was to follow the expected algebraic formula (number of Princess Switch films + 1 = number of Vanessa Hudgens döppelgangers), one would hope that The Princess Switch 3: Romancing the Star, in which all the Hudgenses come together come together to track down a missing jewel, would add another one into the mix.
-But no: Hudgens is only in this film three times and I for one feel cheated.
+But no: Hudgens is only in this film three times and I, for one, feel cheated.

 2. The Princess Switch 2: Switched Again